Dương Văn Đức: 1964 coup with Nguyễn Khánh

 He returned from exile in Paris, where he had been working as a waiter, and became an assistant to General Lê Văn Kim, the chief of the junta's general staff.
 At the time, there was a coup plot against the ruling junta of General Dương Văn Minh, and Đức was recruited by a group including Khánh, Đỗ Mậu and Trần Thiện Khiêm.

 At the time, the French President Charles de Gaulle wanted Vietnam to become a neutralist country, with the Americans out of the region.
 This was controversial among the anti-communist South Vietnamese and the plotters wanted to milk the furore by implicating their junta enemies. Đức had years of experience in France, which had given him a good feel of what the French might be up to and what their relations with Francophile members of the ARVN were.
 He used this to concoct some plausible sounding and incriminating documents for Mậu.
 They purported to show that three prominent members of the junta: Generals Minh, Kim and Trần Văn Đôn had been bought by French agents and were on the brink of declaring South Vietnam's neutrality and sign a peace deal to end the war with the North.
 Some of the documents were leaked to some senior U.S. officials.

 On the night of 29 January 1964, Mậu and Khiêm alerted their troops to assume their positions around Saigon.
-At 15:00 the next day, Khánh took over the Joint General Staff Headquarters at Tân Sơn Nhứt Air Base and seized power in a bloodless coup, having caught the junta off guard.
+At 15:00 the next day, Khánh took over the Joint General Staff Headquarters and seized power in a bloodless coup, having caught the junta off guard.
 Khánh rewarded Đức by giving him an important command.
 Duc served as the commander of IV Corps, which oversaw the Mekong Delta region of the country, from 4 March until 15 September 1964, when he was replaced by Major General Nguyễn Văn Thiệu.